singh-man/books/crackingTheCoding/16_moderate.md

   - Collapsing:  pop two elements off numberStack, pop an operator off operatorStack, apply the operator, and push the result onto numberStack.
   - Priority: addition  and subtraction have equal priority, which is lower than the priority of multipli­cation and division (also equal priority).

-This collapsing continues until the above inequality is broken, at which point c urrentOperator is pushed onto operatorStack.
+This collapsing continues until the above inequality is broken, at which point currentOperator is pushed onto operatorStack.

 - At the very end, we collapse the stack.